teco-kit/ARdevKitPlayer/README.md

 ARdevKitPlayer
 ===============

-The player can be used to show an AREL project which can be created with the <a href=https://github.com/Firebusa/ARdevKit>ARdevKitEditor</a>.
+The player can be used to show an AREL project which was created with the <a href=https://github.com/teco-kit/ARdevKit>ARdevKitEditor</a>.
 If the player is started from within the editor you can choose an image or video to test your project with.
 You can also use a virtual camera like <a href=http://download.manycam.com/>ManyCam</a> as source for the player.
 Moreover you can decide to start a debug terminal as well to show you some additional information.